SS-IL: Separated Softmax for Incremental Learning

 \subsection{Knowledge distillation}

-In several recent CIL methods, knowledge distillation (KD) is often used to maintain the knowledge learned from the past tasks.
-There are two variations of KD, General KD (GKD) and Task-wise KD (TKD), and the loss function defined for each method for learning task $t$ is as follows: for an input data $\bm x\in\mathcal{D}_t\cup\mathcal{M}$,
+As previously mentioned, the two main variations of KD used in CIL are General KD (GKD) and Task-wise KD (TKD), and the loss function defined for each method for learning task $t$ is as follows: for an input data $\bm x\in\mathcal{D}_t\cup\mathcal{M}$,

 in which $\mathcal{D}_{KL}(\cdot\|\cdot)$ is the Kullback-Leibler divergence, $\tau$ is a temperature scaling parameter, $\bm\theta$ are the model parameters that are being learned for task $t$, and $\bm\theta_{t-1}$ are the model parameters \textit{learned} up to task $t-1$.
 Furthermore, in (\ref{eq:GKD_loss}) and (\ref{eq:TKD_loss}), we define the $c$-th component of the probability vectors $\bm p_{s}^\tau(\bm x, \bm\theta)\in\Delta^m$ and $\bm p_{1:s}^\tau(\bm x, \bm\theta)\in\Delta^{C_s}$ as